sanath2567/qrscanner/README.md

 - ✅ Ability to **generate QR codes with embedded logos**.
 - ✅ Implement **QR code scanning functionality** as an additional feature.

-## Contact
-For any inquiries, suggestions, or feedback, feel free to reach out via email at `your-email@example.com`.